-- According to County Health Rankings, Roberts County ranks #45 in Health Factors and #21 in Health Outcomes as compared to other counties within the State. - Roberts County's leading cause of death, like the State of South Dakota, is heart disease.
-Second to heart disease is cancer, followed by accidents and cerebrovascular disease. - Roberts and Grant Counties both exhibited higher than state average cause of death by suicide.
-18.4 incidences per 100,000 population of

-- suicide were noted for Roberts County.
-The state average is 16.0 deaths per 100,000 population. - Day County has a higher rate of reported cases of female breast cancer than the state average; all other SD-counties within the study were below state average rates. - Roberts, Marshall, and Grant Counties all demonstrate higher than state average incidence rates for colorectal cancer.
-The incidence rate in Grant County is more than double that of the state average. - Roberts County has a higher incidence of obesity (33%) than the state average. - An age-adjusted estimate of the prevalence of diabetes in South Dakota is 6.4% of the total population.
-Counties in this area with rates higher than the State average include: Day (7.3%), Grant (7.1%), Marshall (7.2%), Roberts (8.5%), Sargent (7.3%), Big Stone (6.5%) and Traverse (6.6%). - Percentage of the population in each county utilizing the Supplemental Nutrition Assistance Program (SNAP) to aid with monthly food expenses is less than the State average (12.4%) with the exception of one county, Roberts (20.7%). - Physical inactivity rates for this region are all higher than the State average, 26%. - All SD-based counties within the research area were above the state average for adult smoking rates.
+- According to County Health Rankings, Roberts county ranks #45 in health Factors with #21 in Health Outcomes as compared to other counties within South Dakota. - Roberts County's leading cause of death, like the State of South Dakota, is heart disease.
+Second to heart disease is cancer, followed by accidents and cerebrovascular diseases. - Roberts and Grant Counties both exhibited higher than state average cause of death by suicide.
+18.4 incidences per 100,000 population of suicide were noted for Roberts County.
+The state average is 16.0 deaths per 100,000 population. - Day County has a higher rate of reported cases of female breast cancer than the state average; all other SD counties within the study were below the state average rates. - Roberts, Marshall, and Grant Counties all demonstrated higher than state average incidence rates for colorectal cancer.
+The incidence rate in Grant County is more than double that of the state average. - Roberts County has a higher incidence of obesity (33%) than the state average. - An Age-adjusted estimate of the prevalence of diabetes in South Dakota is 6.4% of the total population.
+Counties in this area with rates higher than the State average include: Day (7.3%), Marshall (7.2%), Roberts (8.5%), Sargent (7.3%), big Stone (6.5%) and Traverse (6.6%).